Popcorn-Factory/LetsGoGambling-RoR2/ThunderstoreRelease/README.md

 If there are any bugs, let me know in the RoR2 modding discord, or directly at `ethanol10`.

 ## Latest Release:
-- v1.2.1:
+- v1.2.2:
-    - Added restrictions to when the ping SFX can play.
-        - Added another option to re-enable this play on ping regardless if the shrine has been expended.
+    - Updated to support SotS

 ## Credits: